WVURAIL/dspira/_posts/2020-08-14-dsp-lab-introduction.md

 ## 1.4.
 GNU Radio and Python

-GNU Radio is written in python and the final code that does the magic is all in Python.
-Python is very powerful programing language known for its readability and versatility.
-The flow graphs created in GNU radio companion are converted into a Python script.
-All the predefined blocks are written in Python and/or C. One can make their own GNU Radio blocks by coding in Python or C. For more detail, read the [GNU Radio Python guided tutorial](https://wiki.gnuradio.org/index.php/Guided_Tutorial_GNU_Radio_in_Python)
+GNU Radio Companion generates Python flowgraphs.
+Processing blocks use C++ or Python.
+You can also write your own blocks.
+For details, read the [GNU Radio Python guided tutorial](https://wiki.gnuradio.org/index.php/Guided_Tutorial_GNU_Radio_in_Python).

 ### 1.4.1.
 Arbitrary Function generation